tu-delft-library/il-master-thesis-guide/book/2-search.md

 - [2a.
 Select Databases](2a-select-database.md) - Know different types of academic databases and where to find them
 - [2b.
 Create a Keyword Search](2b-create-keyword-search.md) - Set up a keyword search strategy
 - [2c.
-Evaluate Search Results](2c-evaluate-search-results.md) - Evaluate and improve an initial keyword search strategy
+Checking Search Results](2c-evaluate-search-results.md) - Check and improve an initial keyword search strategy
 - [2d.
 Additional Search Methods](2d-additional-search-methods.md) - Use additional strategies to find literature
 - [2e.
 Keeping Track of Your Search](2e-document-search.md) - Know how to document and update your search and use search alerts to stay up to date